-The National Civil War Naval Museum was extremely fascinating.
 Our family loves museums!
-My poor kids have a history buff for a father and therefore, while visiting F.D.
+The National Civil War Naval Museum is fascinating.
+My poor kids have a history buff for a father and so while visiting F.D.
 Roosevelt State Park, we made the drive into Columbus to check it out.

 What an amazing place we found!
-There were so many exhibits which included the wreck of an actual ironclad!
+There were so many exhibits, including the wreck of an actual ironclad!
 It was huge and there was even a framed mock-up that gave you some appreciation for the actual size of the vessel!
 Outside the museum are several cannons and a sailing ship that can be explored.

 The various ships on display are extensive.
 There are actual size versions of the famous ironclad ships, the USS Monitor and the CSS Albemarle.
-After that, there is also a replica sailing vessel named the USS Hartford.
-However, the ship is cut away below decks and visitors can tour life aboard the ship from the level of a seaman and even the captain’s quarters.
+There is also a replica sailing vessel named the USS Hartford.
+The ship is cut away below decks and visitors can tour life aboard the ship from the level of seaman and even the captain’s quarters.

-In addition, the museum also has a very extensive collection of flags from both the Union and the Confederacy.
+The museum has a very extensive collection of flags from both the Union and the Confederacy.
 You could even see bullet holes and battle damage from their time aboard these fighting ships.